schrolan/react-hand-me-a-book/README.md

 ## Deployed site

 This site was deployed using heroku and can be found at the following url: https://royal-chesterfield-46958-9ef8e8cd4235.herokuapp.com/
+This site was also deployed using an AWS instance.
+That can be found here: http://3.22.112.97/

 ## Getting Started